tlindner/DCLG-Kernel/ReadMe.md

 The coordinates the gun is pointing at will be displayed.

 ## More Information
-Here is my reverse engineering of the device, and it theroy of operation: http://tlindner.macmess.org/?page_id=105
+Here is my reverse engineering of the device, and it theory of operation: http://tlindner.macmess.org/?page_id=105

 ## Credit